wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 The Transfer Verifier should be implemented in a standalone package and distributed with a CLI tool that allows users to verify its accuracy.
 This would allow for isolated testing and development outside of the context of critical Guardian code.
-It should be possible to run the standalone tool for long periods of time to ensure that the mechanism is reliable and does not produce false positives.
+It should be possible to run the standalone tool for long periods of time to ensure that the mechanism is strict and does not produce false positives.

 # Security Considerations

-TODO
+## Interactions with the Governor

+The idea of delaying unusual transfers overlaps to some extent with the Governor's delay mechanism.
+It is tempting to leverage this existing mechanism, e.g. by adding a suspicious transfer to the Governor's pending list.

+There are some complexities to consider if this route is chosen, outlined below.

+### Multiple Delays
+If a Transfer Verifier result causes a message to be delayed, this should be considered against other delays that may be introduced.
+For example, a suspicious message on a governed chain with a notional value beyond the Governor's "big transaction limit" may result in a message being delayed twice.

+### Flow Cancel can release transfers early

+The Flow Cancel mechanism can result in the "daily limit" of the Governor being reduced under specific conditions.
+(See Governor whitepaper for more details).
+If suspicious transfers are queued alongside regular transfers, and Flow Cancel is enabled, the suspicious transfers may become released early.

+It should be noted that this only affects small transfers, as Flow Cancel does not affect transfers over the big transfer limit.